-Mr. Ang Beng Teck is the co-Founder, the Executive Director and Chief Executive Director of the Company.
-He was appointed to the Board on 30 September 2014 and was last re-elected on 20 October 2015.
+Mr. Ang Beng Teck is the co-Founder, the Executive Director and Chief Executive Officer of the Company.
+He was appointed to the Board on 30 September 2014.

 Mr. Ang has been the managing director of N. S. Unigloves Sdn.
-Bhd ("NS Unigloves") (currently a subsidiary of the Company) since 1988 and he has been instrumental to the Group's growth.
-He has over 28 years of experience in the glove industry and he is responsible for overseeing (i) the formulation of overall business and corporate policies and strategies of the Group; (ii) the overall management of the business and operations of the Group; and (iii) the Group's overall business development.
+Bhd ("NS Unigloves") (currently a subsidiary of the Company), since 1988 and has been instrumental to the Group's growth.
+He has over 26 years of experience in the glove industry and he is responsible for overseeing (i) the formulation of overall business and corporate policies and strategies of the Group; (ii) the overall management of the business and operations of the Group; and (iii) the Group's overall business development.
 He also serves as a director on the boards of the Company's subsidiaries and associated companies.